fjames86/frpc/README.md

 were selected.
 This makes it impossible to inform the port mapper of where to direct traffic.
 * Could make it easier to add more transports, e.g. using CL+SSL.
 * UDP multicast?
 * The XDR serializer is probably not as efficient as it could be.
-* The UDP processing does a lot of consing.
-This needs to be improved because sending every UDP message currently requires consing 64k as a receive buffer.
-Perhaps a pool of pre-allocated buffers we can cycle through would help.
-* Could add a stream class that is roughly comparable to flexi-streams' binary vector-stream, except it writes to a pre-allocated buffer.
-That way we could reuse the statically allocated buffers we need to read responses from too.

 ## 8. License